50 Best Things To Do In Barcelona

 As well as being home to a hotel, the square has a large number of restaurants and bars with outdoor seating.
 The ambience is spectacular so this is a great spot to have dinner one evening of your stay.

-Barcelona's Font Magica on the Montjuic mountain was built for and first did a water show at the 1929 Universal Exhibition (much like so many of the city's sights).
+The Font Magica fountain is on the Montjuic mountain was built for and first did a water show at the 1929 Universal Exhibition (much like so many of the city's sights).

 It sits on Montjuic in front of the Museu Nacional d'Art de Catalunya.